qupath/qupath-docs/docs/advanced/omero.md

 :::

 If the QuPath image contains annotation or detection measurements (see {menuselection}`Measure --> Show annotation measurements` or {menuselection}`Measure --> Show detection measurements`), they can also be sent to the OMERO server.
 They will be stored as `Attachments` on the OMERO server.
+As with annotations, you can delete existing measurements of a specific user or of all users.

 :::{figure} images/omero_measurements_attachment.png
 :class: shadow-image small-image